Solid-state platform for cooperative quantum dynamics driven by correlated emission: Conclusions and perspectives

-In this work, we have introduced a general framework for exploring the quantum many-body dynamics of an array of solid-state spin defects interacting dissipatively via the magnetic field fluctuations of a solid-state reservoir.
-We have then specialized our findings to a ferromagnetic bath and shown that signatures of cooperative quantum dynamics, i.e., superradiant and subradiant states, can be engineered within experimentally accessible regimes.
-In particular, we have addressed the robustness of these phenomena to spatial disorder and thermal fluctuations as present in any practical implementation.
+In this work, we develop a comprehensive formalism for exploring the quantum many-body dynamics of an array of solid-state spin defects interacting dissipatively with the electromagnetic noise emitted by a common solid-state reservoir.
+To assess the experimental significance of our proposal, we specialize our findings to an NV-center array coupled to a ferromagnetic bath and show that signatures of cooperative quantum dynamics, i.e., superradiant and subradiant states, can be engineered within experimentally accessible regimes.
+We also demonstrate the robustness of these phenomena to perturbations present in any practical implementation.